Ingatestone: Transport

+The route of the A12 trunk road once passed through the centre of the village, but has since been bypassed.
+It provides direct access to East London, Chelmsford, Colchester, Ipswich, Harwich and Lowestoft; it also connects to the M25 motorway 7 miles away.

-Ingatestone railway station on the Great Eastern Main Line is served Monday to Saturday by an off-peak service of two Greater Anglia trains an hour to London Liverpool Street, and one each to Clacton-on-Sea and Braintree.
-Rush-hour trains to London are more frequent.
-On Sundays there are hourly trains to Liverpool Street and Ipswich.
+Ingatestone railway station is a stop on the Great Eastern Main Line.
+It is served Monday to Saturday by an off-peak service of two Greater Anglia southbound trains an hour to London Liverpool Street, with one each to Clacton-on-Sea and Braintree northbound; rush-hour trains to London are more frequent.
+On Sundays, there are hourly trains to Liverpool Street and Ipswich.

-Bus services are operated by First Essex and NIBS Buses.
+The village is served by First Essex's route 351, which provides regular services to Chelmsford, Brentwood and Warley.
+School services are operated by First Essex and NIBS Buses.